DearestDreamWish/Psychosis-Cure/README.md

 0 group, company, off, zero, null or organization.

-1 yes, single, no, uerson, negative, positive, on, one or first.
+1 yes, single, no, person, negative, positive, on, one or first.

 2 yes, no, positive, negative, couple, two, second or after 3 order, police, military, agency, family, three, holy, intelligence or informer.